MAQ-Observations/.github/profile/README.md

 Post-processing contains various scripts to retrieve, download and plot data through our API.
 Make sure to register at https://maq-observations.nl/api/ to be able to use these scripts.
 Here, we encourage collaboration from all interested parties.

 Both repositories contain more detailed information and documentation.
+Feel free to reach out to observations.maq@wur.nl for questions and remarks about this GitHub or the website in general.